 So, how can you get the best mortgage offer that fits your financial goals?
 Should you choose a mortgage adviser or work directly with the bank?
 This article highlights the benefits of choosing a mortgage broker over a bank.

 If you aim for the best possible outcome, you should work with a mortgage broker.
-First and foremost, your mortgage broker will help you identify the best possible options based on your financial situation.
+First and foremost, the mortgage broker will help you identify the best possible options based on your financial situation.

 Secondly, your mortgage adviser manages your Dutch mortgage process for you, from start to finish.
 Besides, mortgage brokers have more time to explain the numbers behind your choices and advise you on how to improve your financial situation.
 If you decide to work with a mortgage broker, you can be sure you’ll get the best solution for your unique financial situation.